kanika5598/user-dashboard/README.md

 ## Prerequisites

+*   Docker installed.
+You can download it from [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 *   Node.js (version >= 16) and npm installed.
 You can download them from [nodejs.org](https://nodejs.org/).
 *   MySQL server installed and running.